EU parliament rejects carbon market rescue fix

 EU business lobby BUSINESSEUROPE welcomed Tuesday's vote and said the focus should be on long-term reform.

-"We want an ETS, but without political interference," Adrian van den Hoven, the body's deputy director-general, said.
+"We want an ETS, but without political interference," Adrian van den Hoven, the body's deputy director-general, told Reuters.

 STRUCTURAL REFORM